-- At St Cecilia's if you deem it absolutely necessary for your child to have a mobile phone it must be SWITCHED OFF during school hours, including recess and lunchtime. - They must not be used to make calls, send text messages, surf the internet, take photos or for any other application at school. - Mobile Phones must be kept in the children's bags at all times during the day. - Mobile phones must be clearly labelled with the child's name. - The school accepts no responsibility for the loss, theft or damage of any mobile phone whilst on the school premises. - If parents need to contact students urgently, they are asked to contact the School Office so that the important message can be passed on by a member of staff in an appropriate manner.
-Similarly, if a student needs to make an urgent phone call during the day, the student should request to do so at the school office. - If a student uses a mobile phone during school hours, the phone will be confiscated and kept in the school office. - The school will issue the student with a receipt when a phone is confiscated.
-The student must sign a receipt acknowledging return of the phone by school personnel.
+- At St Cecilia's if you deem it necessary for your child to have a mobile phone it must be SWITCHED OFF during school hours, including recess and lunchtime and handed into the office in the morning and collected in the afternoon. - Mobile phones must not be used to make calls, send text messages, surf the internet, take photos or for any other application at school. - Mobile Phones must be kept in the children's bags at all times during the day. - Mobile phones must be clearly labelled with the child's name. - The school accepts no responsibility for the loss, theft or damage of any mobile phone whilst on the school premises. - If parents need to contact students urgently, they are asked to contact the School Office so that the important message can be passed on by a member of staff in an appropriate manner.
+Similarly, if a student needs to make an urgent phone call during the day, the student should request to do so at the school office. - (If a student uses a mobile phone during school hours, the phone will be confiscated and kept in the school office.) - The school will keep the mobile phones in the administration office. (issue the student with a receipt when a phone is confiscated.
+The student must sign a receipt acknowledging return of the phone by school personnel.)